jpf91/jpf91.github.io/README.md

-# jpfau.org Sources
+# jpfau.org sources

 The [jpfau.org](jpfau.org) website is built using the [vuepress](https://vuepress.vuejs.org/) static site generator and the [hope theme](https://theme-hope.vuejs.press/).
-Documentation on supported writing features can be found here: https://theme-hope.vuejs.press/get-started
+Documentation on supported writing features can be found here: https://theme-hope.vuejs.press/get-started .

 In order to handle the node dependency mess, all commands are executed in a docker container.
 Currently, the node 22.8.0 container is used.

 ## Editing content in VSCode

 ### Setup
-First install [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), Then set it up for podman, i.e. use these settings:
+First install [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), then set it up for podman, i.e. use these settings:
 ```json
 "dev.containers.dockerPath": "podman"
 "dev.containers.dockerSocketPath": "/run/user/1000/podman/podman.sock"